nlekkerman/infinite-guess/README.md

     ![Bonus timer Screenshot](docs/images/bonus-timer-screenshot.png)![Bonus timer red Screenshot](docs/images/bonus-timer-red-screenshot.png)

   - **Correct Answer:**
-  - During the Turbo Bonus Game,a correct answer will earn you an additional 2 points for the Mystery Number will be awarded with 10 points.
+  - During the Turbo Bonus Game, a correct answer will earn you an additional 2 points, and for the Mystery Number, you will be awarded 10 points.

 - **Incorrect Answer:**
-  - If the guess for the Turbo Bonus is incorrect, 2 points will be deducted, same if is Mystery Number.
+  - If the guess for the Turbo Bonus is incorrect, 2 points will be deducted, same as if it is the Mystery Number.

   - **Music and Alert Tone (Turbo Bonus):**
   - Extra pressure is added during the last 10 seconds of the Turbo Bonus Game.